ramorel/netrange/README.md

 detach("package:igraph", unload=TRUE)
 ```

-We can see distinct clustering by grade-level, but also a lot of overlap between thr groups.
-So these cliques are distinct, but not the dominant mode of social organziation in the school.
+We can see distinct clustering by grade-level, but also a lot of overlap between the groups.
+So these cliques are distinct, but not the dominant mode of social organization in the school.

 Network Range of High School Students
 -------------------------------------